IamPixelMx/Pixel-TaskManager/README.md

 * Locked tasks cannot have their completion status toggled
 * Tasks remain locked until all of their dependencies have been completed
-* This project only use modules and tools already included within React.
+* This project only used an extra dependency(history) to those already included within React.

  It was a great challenge and I had a lot of fun making this proyect.
 I hope you enjoy it! 🚀
  </p>